OliverLSanz/react-native-firebase/README.md

 If you are unfamiliar with React and React Native I recommend you to read the [React Native documentation](https://reactnative.dev/docs/getting-started) before going further.

+Also, I recommend oppening the App.js file and looking at it at the same time as this explanation, or you will probably get lost.

 ## Project structure

 In the root of the project we have a few files: